TomFilsell/LLM_tutor/README.md

 ### ✅ What it is

 - A **testing & evaluation pipeline** for AI tutors
-- A way to **validate academic integrity** safeguards
+- A way to validate academic integrity safeguards
-- A system for **iterating on tutor behaviour** quickly
+- A system for iterating on tutor behaviour quickly
-- A **reproducible workflow** suitable for university teaching environments
+- A reproducible workflow suitable for university teaching environments

 ### ❌ What it is not

 - A chatbot frontend or UI
 - A replacement for your institution's LMS or chatbot platform
-- A tool that generates direct answers to assessments
+- A tool that generates direct answers to assessment questions

-**Instead**, this repo helps you design and verify the behaviour of an AI tutor before deployment.
+Instead, this repo helps you design and verify the behaviour of an AI tutor before deployment.

 ---